inwchamp1337/mongodbprismajwtzodtypescript/readme.md

-# MOVIE REVIEW
+# Movie Review System

-A simple authentication system built with Node.js, Express, TypeScript, Prisma, and JWT.
+A not simple authentication system built with Node.js, Express, TypeScript, Prisma, and JWT.

 ## Features